 If you don’t have the money to do this, as I mentioned earlier, you can use a premium WordPress plugin called Genesis Design Palette Pro, or the Genesis Extender plugin, which will both make it very easy to add some personalization to your Genesis site.

 If you need help with customising your Genesis site design, by the way, click this link.

 Installing & Setting Up Genesis In Your WordPress Site

 If you’ve recently purchased Genesis, I have a short detailed tutorial video showing you how to install the software into your site.

 In the video you’ll see I install the parent theme first, and then the child theme.
 Just to warn you, though, the video is a good few years old now, but the installation process hasn’t changed one single bit.

 OK it’s time to look at some pros and cons of using Genesis Framework.

-- High quality premium theme framework built on reputation.
+- High quality premium theme framework built on it’s reputation.